New Whitby Sports Complex Design

 Project Background

-We know from the results of our 2020 Community Survey that part of what makes Whitby a great place to live are its world-class sports facilities.
+We know from the results of our Parks and Recreation Master Plan and 2024 Community Surveys that part of what makes Whitby a great place to live are its world-class sports facilities.
 To continue to deliver on resident expectations, the Town must continue to invest in maintaining and creating sports facilities, like this new complex.

 The need for a new sports facility was identified in the Town's Culture, Parks, Recreation and Open Space Strategic Master Plan as well as the Sports Facility Strategy that was developed based on significant community engagement.
 Both plans identified amenities that the new sports complex should include meeting the recreational needs of its community.
 In addition, amenities were selected based on feedback received during a needs assessment with Whitby's sports organizations in 2020.